hananeoba/fakestore/ReactNative/fakeStore/README.md

 - [🙏 Acknowledgements](#-acknowledgements)
 - [📝 License](#-license)

-# 📖 Fake Store Next
+# 📖 Fake Store React Native

 **FakeStore mobile app**
 is a simulated online store mobile application where users can browse through a wide variety of products.
 The application empowers users to: